After buying and seeing so much of the same stuff from Michael Cheney, including in the Copy Paste Commission program, I decided not to recommend it.

 I’ll give Michael the benefit of the doubt here, but even at this point that “unique” info I think I found still has me wondering if I saw it in his other program.
 Because it’s been pretty long since I’ve done a review on his products, I don’t remember all the details of those programs to do an entire, detailed comparison, but anyway:

-Here are the actual unique things about this program:
+Here are the actual unique things about Copy Paste Commissions:

 1) There are 2 things inside the eBook I found to be unique and they were FB related strategies involving retargeting and a strategy on “look alike” audiences in FB and honestly, I know nothing about either of these things, but what is recommended is using these 2 techniques to get an email list going and supposedly it is free.